songsterq/react-native-pdf-thumbnail/README.md

 - PDFKit on iOS (requires iOS 11+)
 - PdfRenderer on Android (requires API level 21 - LOLLIPOP)

-No other JavaScript or native dependencies needed.
+No other JavaScript or native dependencies.

+Note: This module **does not** work in Expo.

 ## Installation